Claydon-Wang/Claydon-Wang.github.io/_pages/seti.md

 - Few-Shot Learning is more in line with the thinking process of human brain.

 #### Acknowledgements
-- Thank to my friend Haiyang, Liu from Tokyo University for the discussion and help in the competition.
+- Thank to my friend Haiyang, Liu from UTokyo for the discussion and help in the competition.